dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 <br>

 **External Links**

 Links that point towards your website.

 * web directories (selectively and trustworthy, after an approved review) / local business directories / social media / websites with <u>relevant</u> content (e.g. when you reference another website along with some of your content) / links pointing to your website from other websites
-  * e.g. links from non-profit organizations can be quite trustworthy
+  * e.g. links from non-profit or educational organizations can be quite trustworthy

 **Link-building**: [moz link explorer for backlink checker](https://moz.com/link-explorer)
 * you want backlinks with high page and domain authority
   * you can examine the backlinks of other popular websites with similar content to you
+  * by filling content gaps with your own content, you can build a series of websites network pointing at your website and referencing your product/services